-Countless factors can negatively affect speed.
-Experience has shown that 99% of all complaints are due to problematic configurations or the customer’s own applications.
+Countless factors can affect speed negatively.
+Experience has shown that 99% of all complaints are due to problematic configurations or the user’s own applications.
 Before you contact our support team, please note the following:

 WLAN speed tests cannot be accepted.
-Valid speed tests must be performed with an 8-pin Ethernet cable (at least Cat 5e).
+Valid speed tests must be performed with an 8-pin Ethernet cable.
+Required Ethernet cable standards:

 Speedtest.net sometimes suggests unfavourable test servers.
 Please use only our speed test server (Speedtest-Server).